omvmike/fake-entity-service/README.md

 ### Transaction Support

-The library provides transaction support for both TypeORM and Sequelize:
+The library provides transaction support for both TypeORM and Sequelize with automatic error handling and transaction rollback:

 ```typescript
 // Using with an existing transaction